zhangr011/IELTS_Speaking/README.md

 # IELTS_Speaking
 # PartII structure
-So I suppose I should commence with the first aspect which is ... , and I have to go for ... , for the reason that ... .
+So I suppose I should commence with the first aspect which is ... ,<br>
+and I have to go for ... ,<br>
+for the reason that ... .<br>

-Now with regard to the next question of ... , and the thing that needs to be emphasized here is that ... ,
+Now with regard to the next question of ... ,<br>
+and the thing that needs to be emphasized here is that ... ,<br>

-Moving forward onto the business of ... ,
+Moving forward onto the business of ... ,<br>
-You really have to understand that ...
+You really have to understand that ...<br>

-To end with, if I still have time, I could take care of the final question of ...
+To end with, if I still have time, I could take care of the final question of ...<br>

-#PartI
+# PartI
 ## hometown
 landmarks
 famous for